wagerfield/vue-tabbing/readme.md

 1. Adds a reactive `$tabbing` boolean property to [Vue instances][vue-instances].
 2. Adds a `tabbing` class to the root `html` node while the user is tabbing.

-This is useful for conditionally showing/hiding/styling content when the user is navigating with the tab key.
+This is useful for conditionally rendering or styling content when the user is navigating with the tab key.
+Think accessibility.

     yarn add vue-tabbing